Southern US pine forest with a rising light arrow symbolizing Forest Investment Associates timberland growth and inflation hedging

 Forest Investment Associates offers something rare: a partnership rooted in the soil.
 They offer the peace of mind that comes from knowing your wealth is growing, quite literally, while you sleep.
 They offer a hedge against the inflation that threatens your purchasing power and a tangible contribution to the fight against climate change.

-Investing with Forest Investment associates (FIA) is not just about quarterly yields.
+Investing with Forest Investment Associates (FIA) is not just about quarterly yields.
 It is about stewardship.
 It is about looking at a map of a thriving, carbon-sequestering forest and saying, “I own that.”

 For the sophisticated investor, the question is not whether to invest in timberland, but who to trust with it.
-With nearly 40 years of track record, majority employee ownership, and a trophy cabinet full of sustainability awards, Forest Investment Associates (FIA) has proven they are worthy of that trust.
+With nearly 40 years of track record, majority employee ownership, and a steward-first philosophy, FIA has proven that they are worthy of that trust.

 Are you ready to root your portfolio in resilience?